PySimpleGUI/PySimpleGUI/docs/index.md

 # Menus

+## MenuBar

-Beginning in version 3.01 you can add a menubar to your window.
+Beginning in version 3.01 you can add a MenuBar to your window.
 You specify the menus in much the same way as you do window layouts, with lists.
-Menu selections are returned as events and as of 3.17, also as values.
+Menu selections are returned as events and as of 3.17, also as in the values dictionary.
 The value returned will be the entire menu entry, including the key if you specified one.

 This definition: